w121211/conote/README.md

 # create database if not exist in psql
 $(psql) CREATE DATABASE prisma;

-# For case require to drop database, !!! use carefully !!!
+# !!!Use carefully!!!, for case require to drop database,
 $(psql) DROP DATABASE prisma;

 # restore to k8s